 Lucy has a background of 15 years in the Not for Profit sector and has run her own business.
 In 2018 Lucy joined the team as Head of Communications.

-James joined the Horatio's Garden team in 2018 as Finance Director.
+Brenda joined the team in 2018 as Accounts and Bookkeeper.

 Having graduated with a Masters from the University of Sheffield, Beth has joined the team in 2018 as full-time Fundraising Assistant.